 - Local Health Department Documentation indicating the student tested positive and was given an end date for self-isolation period

 Instructors are not obligated to provide an opportunity for completing makeup assignments

 unless students submit one of the appropriate documents as described above.
 Faculty

 will work with administration to ensure students will have a safe, productive, and

 - If a student tests positive for COVID-19, they shall follow their health department isolation order.

-- If a student is exposed to COVID-19, they shall quarantine for 14 days from the date of last exposure unless directed otherwise by the health department.
+- If a student is exposed to COVID-19, they shall quarantine for 14 days from the date of last exposure unless they have been fully vaccinated or directed otherwise by the health department.

 - If a student has symptoms, the student shall quarantine until symptoms resolve plus 24 hours (minimum of 10 days) or until released by their physician.